Searchable symmetric encryption: History of Searchable Symmetric Encryption

 Goh and Chang and Mitzenmacher proposed security definitions for SSE.
 These were strengthened and extended by Curtmola, Garay, Kamara and Ostrovsky who proposed the notion of adaptive security for SSE.
 This work also was the first to observe leakage in SSE and to formally capture it as part of the security definition.
 Leakage was further formalized and generalized by Chase and Kamara.
 Islam, Kuzu and Kantarcioglu described the first leakage attack.

 All the previously mentioned constructions support single keyword search.
-Cash, Jarecki, Jutla, Krawczyk, Rosu and Steiner proposed an SSE scheme that supports conjunctive search in sub-linear time in $n$.
+Cash, Jarecki, Jutla, Krawczyk, Roşu and Steiner proposed an SSE scheme that supports conjunctive search in sub-linear time in $n$.
 The construction can also be extended to support disjunctive and Boolean searches that can be expressed in searchable normal form (SNF) in sub-linear time.
 At the same time, Pappas, Krell, Vo, Kolesnikov, Malkin, Choi, George, Keromytis and Bellovin described a construction that supports conjunctive and all disjunctive and Boolean searches in sub-linear time.